Kemenn/srv-kemenn/README.md

 ### Windows :
 I have no time.
 Install Linux and refer to the previous step...

 ## Configuration

+You can set many parameters in web interface.
+[Read this](#web-interface) to configure.

 There is 3 configurations files in */etc/kemenn* directory :